 You can find heather still blooming in early fall.
 The flower symbolizes good luck, and Scottish brides carry white sprigs of it in their bouquets for just that reason.

 These flowers are associated with November (and Mexico’s Day of the Dead, but don’t tell your bunny that).
-Or split up the moniker and name your rabbit Mari or Goldie.
+You can also split up the moniker and name your rabbit Mari or Goldie.

 These brightly colored beauties signify joy and beauty.
 In China, where these flowers originated, they symbolize long life.